-All Bachelor of Music candidates are required to pass an examination in the secondary applied music.
+All Bachelor of Music candidates with voice as secondary subject are required to pass an examination in voice.
 This examination must be taken before the end of the junior year.
 If requirements are not met, the student will continue in his secondary applied music with no credit.

 Candidates for the degree Bachelor of Music Education will choose either the Choral or Instrumental core.
-Those electing the Choral core will choose as a principal applied subject voice, piano, or organ.
+Those electing the Choral will choose as a principal applied subject voice, piano, or organ.
 In order to satisfy state requirements for teacher certification, at least two semesters of voice and four semesters of piano must be taken during the college career.
 In the choral core the student may choose one of the following options: (1) Eighteen hours of voice and six hours of piano, (2) eighteen hours of piano (or organ) and six hours of voice.
-Those electing the instrumental core in music education must choose as the principal subject either violin, violoncello, viola, or an approved band instrument.
-In the instrumental core the student may choose one of the two following opinstruments:

-(1) fifteen hours in major instrument, six hours in string instruments, six hours in piano, three hours in voice, (2) nine hours in wind instruments, six hours in string instruments, six hours in piano, three instruments in voice.
-All candidates, choral or instrumental, are required to hours in voice and piano examinations are given to all music education evidents to determine general musicality and the ability to demonstrate satisfactory vocal production, and a standard achievement at the keyboard.
+Those electing the instrumental core in music education must choose as the principal subject either violin. violoncello, viola, or an approved band instrument.
+In the instrumental core the student may choose one of the two following options: (1) fifteen hours in major instrument, six hours in string instruments. six hours in piano, three hours in voice.
+All candidates, (choral or instrumental) are required to meet the minimum practice teaching requirements in piano and voice.
+(See page 80) Required voice and piano examinations are given to all music education students to determine general musicality and the ability to demonstrate a satisfactory vocal production, and a standard achievement at the keyboard.
 These examinations are required of all students before being admitted to senior standing and allowed to practice teach.
 Students electing options one and two of the choral core and option one of the instrumental core must appear in a public graduation recital.